Skip to main content

 About

 Miguel is the author of The Unjust Steward: Wealth, Poverty, and the Church Today, which traces how the early Church’s sharp critique of wealth gradually shifted toward accommodation over the first five centuries, exploring what was gained and what was lost along the way.
 He is currently working on a second book examining how money appears throughout Jesus’ final week of life.
-By his count, money surfaces fourteen times in Holy Week, both as a thread of corruption surrounding Jesus’ arrest and crucifixion and as a language for understanding sacrificial offering and the meaning of the Resurrection.
+By his count, money surfaces fourteen times in that final week, both as a thread of corruption surrounding Jesus’ arrest and crucifixion and as a language for understanding sacrificial offering and the meaning of the Resurrection.

 Although only recently ordained, Miguel has worked in the Episcopal Church for nearly two decades in roles spanning communications, leadership development, theological education, and fundraising.
 He served as communications assistant to Presiding Bishop Katharine Jefferts Schori, directed leadership and formation programs at the Episcopal Church Foundation, and later served as the program director for Anglican Studies at Episcopal Divinity School at Union Theological Seminary.
 Across these roles, he focused on strengthening theological education and leadership formation.